§1110. Carbon Dioxide Geologic Storage Trust Fund

 (1) The fees, penalties, and bond forfeitures collected pursuant to this Chapter.
 All

-fees and self-generated revenue remaining on deposit for the office of conservation at the end
+fees and self-generated revenue remaining on deposit for the department at the end of any

 (2) Private contributions.